dirkwhoffmann/vAmigaTS/Blitter/bltpri/README.md

 ## Objective

-Verfies the BLTPRI bit
+Verifying the BLTPRI bit

 #### bltpri1

+Triggers a Blitter operation with BLTPRI = 0.
+The Blitter and the CPU run side by side.

+#### bltpri2, bltpri3

 Triggers a Blitter operation with BLTPRI = 1.
 The CPU is blocked until the Blitter has finished.

-#### bltpri2

-Triggers a Blitter operation with BLTPRI = 0.
-The Blitter and the CPU run side by side.

-#### bltpri3

-Same as bltpri2, but with 5 bitplanes enabled all the time.

 Dirk Hoffmann, 2019